myz540/myz540.github.io/_posts/2020-05-22-tv-binges-in-the-age-of-netflix.md

 the seasons.
 It never takes itself too seriously, and always has some good jokes lined up.
 The evolution of the characters' relationships with one another is endearing and makes me wish the show would never end.
-As a result, we're going to slow our pace, which has led to the perfect opportunity for her to watch the show for the first time, and for me to get a much needed re-watch.
+As a result, we're going to slow our pace, which has led to the perfect opportunity for her to watch One piece for the first time, and for me to get a much needed re-watch.

 For the uninitiated, One Piece is a 900+ episode (and ongoing?) journey of a young man who desires to be the Pirate King in the golden age of pirates.
 This